syncfusion-content/maui-docs/MAUI/DataGrid/pull-to-refresh.md

 ---
 layout: post
-title: PullToRefresh in .NET MAUI DataGrid control | Syncfusion
+title: Pull To Refresh in .NET MAUI DataGrid control | Syncfusion
-description: Learn here all about PullToRefresh support in Syncfusion .NET MAUI DataGrid (SfDataGrid) control and more.
+description: Learn here all about Pull To Refresh support in Syncfusion .NET MAUI DataGrid (SfDataGrid) control and more.
 platform: MAUI
 control: SfDataGrid
 documentation: UG
 ---

-# PullToRefresh in MAUI DataGrid (SfDataGrid)
+# Pull To Refresh in MAUI DataGrid (SfDataGrid)

-PullToRefresh is a refresh control that allows you to interact and refresh the view loaded in it.
-The PullToRefresh control allows you to refresh the view upon performing the pull-to-refresh action.
-A progress indicator will be shown while starting the pulling.
-The application will be refreshed once you have pulled down a certain distance and released the touch.

 ## Host .NET MAUI DataGrid as pullable content